ltsSmitty/openRCT2-analyticsSDK/README.md

 # OpenRCT2 Analytics SDK

-This is a tool for OpenRCT2 plugins that provides analytics functionality.
-It allows you to track various events and metrics in your OpenRCT2 game.This is a plugin for OpenRCT2 that provides analytics functionality.
-It allows you to track various events and metrics in your OpenRCT2 game.This is a plugin for OpenRCT2 that provides analytics functionality.
-It allows you to track various events and metrics in your OpenRCT2 game.
+This is a tool for OpenRCT2 plugins that provides analytics functionality for tracking player actions.
+It enables visualization of user behaviour that can be sliced and diced in many ways to interesting effect.

 ### Table of Contents
 - [Adding analytics to your plugin](#adding-analytics-to-your-plugin)